vvv/cv/cv.md

 - Incorporated Prometheus, Grafana for monitoring and visualization
 - Leveraged AWS, GCS for cloud computing and storage solutions
 - Interacted with Kubernetes (k8s) and etcd for container orchestration

-**Notable Experiences**:
-- Gained hands-on experience with AI assistants such as ChatGPT-4 and CoPilot, which greatly enhanced my development productivity
-- Transitioned from Doom Emacs to VS Code and subsequently to Neovim, increasing my adaptability to new coding environments
-- Gained a better understanding of Kubernetes, reducing my apprehension towards this powerful orchestration tool
-- Collaborated closely with an exceptionally proficient colleague, whose efficiency was an order of magnitude greater than average, providing me with unique insights into high-efficiency coding practices.

 ### January 2023–March 2023: Senior Rust Engineer, Evinced (contracted through Grid Dynamics)